-- It provides us the capability to perform automated browser testing with a cloud-based Selenium Grid that comprises of 2000+ actual browsers , available for both mobile and desktop.
-This gives us the advantage to maximum our test coverage during the automated cross browser testing.
+- It provides us with the capability to perform automated browser testing with a cloud-based Selenium Grid that comprises of 3000+ actual browsers, available for both mobile and desktop.
+This gives us the advantage to the maximum our test coverage during the automated cross browser testing.

 - The cloud based setup also has a good combination of browser and operating system which offers a great selection of choices and ensures good compatibility.

 - The benefit of using a testing cloud platform like LambdaTest is to ensure an adaptive environment that is made available to us with all the prerequisites like the set up of the frameworks so that the users just need to focus on executing the tests using any framework of their choice as per the requirement.